slyfox1186/script-repo/README.md

 # Slys Script Repository
 ## A mix of my favorite scripts for both Windows and Linux.

+## Update 10.16.23
+  - Added ArchLinux support to some of the build scripts.
+Additional scripts will be converted to add this support in the future
+### OS Support
+  - ArchLinux
+  - Debian 10/11/12
+  - Ubuntu (22,20,18).04

 ### Why this repository exists:
 1. This repository was created as a way to share my custom scripts
 2. Make the scripts publicly available with the hope that they are beneficial to others